 The 17th century poet Ben Jonson is buried in an upright position in Poet’s Corner, Westminster Abbey.
 Jonson had told the church Dean prior to his death “two feet by two is all I want” and that’s exactly the grave he got!
 Poet’s Corner is where Geoffrey Chaucer and Rudyard Kipling were also laid to rest.

 The church on a London traffic island

 Wander down the eastern end of the Strand and you’ll find a beautiful Baroque-style church sitting bang in the middle of the road.
 When the early 18th century church was first built, only a few horses and carts would pass it in both directions.
 Today, the roads either side are very busy with cars heading towards Westminster to the west and the City of London to the east.

 The travelling church

-All Hallows Church in the London borough of Richmond has a seen a great deal of London.
+All Hallows Church in the London Borough of Richmond has a seen a great deal of London.
 In the 1920’s, the Bishop of London decided to demolish a number of churches in the City of London.
-Many were destroyed to be seen no more, however one church was carefully taken down stone by stone and rebuilt in Twickenham.
+However, one church was carefully taken down stone by stone and rebuilt in Twickenham.
 The original All Hallows Church was located on Lombard Street before being moved to its current location in the late 1930’s.
 The church’s stone tower, bells, cloister and interior fittings and furnishings were all moved to the new site in Twickenham.